KshitijxFrl/FlappyIO/README.md

 # Architecture Diagram

 # Default Parametes
-** Please note that these parameters are defined under concepts of object animation and movement concept in javascript use default if not familer.**
+** Please note that these parameters are defined under concepts of object animation and movement concept in javascript use default if not familer (given down below).**

  * Gravity = 900
  * Velocity = 400